IT Career Guide

 Imagine a classroom where every seat is a gateway to a different culture, background, or life experience.
 That’s not a utopian dream; it’s a day in the life at Yellow Tail Tech.

 In this blog post, we’re diving deep into the rich blend of cultures, backgrounds, and viewpoints of our student body.
-Here at Yellow Tail Tech, diversity is not a mere checkbox; it’s the essence of a fulfilling, comprehensive educational journey.
+Here at Yellow Tail Tech, diversity is not a mere checkbox; it’s the essence of a fulfilling, comprehensive educational journey rooted in inclusive learning environments, diverse classrooms, and teaching diversity through lived experiences.

 The Importance of a Diverse Student Base

-Drawing on insights from Bradley University and Drexel University School of Education, we’ll explore the tangible impacts of diversity on both the academic experience and broader societal outcomes.
+Drawing on insights from Bradley University and Drexel University School of Education, we’ll explore the tangible impacts of diverse backgrounds on both the academic experience and broader societal outcomes.
+Our goal is to promote diversity, cultural sensitivity, and provide a comprehensive understanding of what makes education meaningful.

 What the Numbers Say

 In an era of global interconnectedness, diversity has become a necessity.
-A comprehensive study by Bradley University highlights the glaring educational disparities among various ethnic groups, emphasizing the need for educational institutions to reflect our multifaceted society.
+A comprehensive study by Bradley University highlights the glaring educational disparities among various ethnic groups, emphasizing the need for educational institutions to reflect our multifaceted society and embrace differing viewpoints, socioeconomic status, and national origin.

 Yellow Tail Tech is leading by example.
 We’re a triple minority business: Latina-owned, black-owned, and woman-led.
-Our student body reflects this commitment to diversity: 63% are male, 28% are female, and 11% identify as other genders.
-Diversity is a cornerstone of our success, ensuring our students are well-prepared for the real world.
+Our student body reflects this commitment to diversity: 63% are male, 28% are female, and 11% identify as other genders, showcasing a full spectrum of gender identity and gender expression.
+Cultural backgrounds, religious belief, and life experiences all come together to enrich our campus.

 Statistical Gaps in Higher Education